http4k/http4k/src/docs/blog/typesafe_websockets/index.md

 Additionally, `WsMessage` objects are used for actual communication - ie. a message which is sent or received on a Websocket.
 This message can take advantage of the typesafety accorded to other entities in [**http4k**](https://github.com/http4k/http4k) by using the Lens API.
 And just like the [**http4k**](https://github.com/http4k/http4k) HTTP message model, WsMessages are **immutable data classes**.

 #### An example server [<img class="octocat" src="/img/octocat-32.png"/>](https://github.com/http4k/http4k/blob/master/src/docs/blog/typesafe_websockets/example.kt)
+The example below shows how:

+- Websockets can be dynamically routed
+- Lens-based marshalling of Websocket message objects using Jackson.
-The example below shows how Websockets are dynamically routed, and how a `WsHandler` can be combined with an `HttpHandler` to make a `PolyHandler` - an application which can serve many protocols.
+- `WsHandler` can be combined with an `HttpHandler` to make a `PolyHandler` - an application which can serve many protocols.
 Conversion of the `PolyHandler` to a supporting Server can be done via the standard `asServer()` mechanism, or it can be kept offline for ultra-fast in-memory testing:

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/blog/typesafe_websockets/example.kt"></script>